-We cover all of these in our “New Puppy Consult”.
-This is a once off, 1 hour session where we come to you and get your puppy training started off on the right foot.
+The “New Puppy Consult” is a once off, 1 hour session where I come to you and get your puppy training started off on the right foot.

 Remember, the longer you leave it, the less of the “critical socialisation period” you have left to work in.
 And also the longer time bad habits have had to start, and to strengthen.
 So the sooner you get the right advice, the better the results will be!